JohnKossa/dashie/README.md

 2. Even faster routing

-Dashie does routing incredibly quickly, keeping up with the best in the business, but we have a few ideas that could nudge that speed even higher.
+Dashie does routing incredibly quickly, keeping up with the best in the business, but we have a few optimization tweaks that could nudge that speed even higher.
 After all, in web servers, speed is critical.

 3. Pre and Post processing middleware